satyajitlion/GravLensing/Notes/Keras and Neural Networks.md

 ### Loss Function

-The cost function is given as
+The cost function (loss function for the entire model) is given as

 ```math
 J = -\frac{1}{m}\sum_{i=1}^{m}L(a^{[2](i)},y^{(i)})